Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Caring for the Crimson Bellied Conure

-One of the best things about owning a Crimson Bellied Conure is that they are not very difficult to keep healthy and happy.
-We recommend purchasing a cage that’s at least two feet wide, two feet deep, and two and a half feet tall, but a larger cage will work even better.
-Inside the cage, you will need at least three perches your bird can use to move around, and they also help to keep the claws in good shape.
+One of the best things about owning a Crimson Bellied Conure is that they are not difficult to keep healthy and happy.
+We recommend purchasing a cage that’s at least 2 feet wide, 2 feet deep, and 2 1/2 feet tall, but a larger cage will work even better.
+Inside the cage, you will need at least three perches that your bird can use to move around, and they also help to keep the claws in good shape.

 You will also need to add a food and water bowl to the cage, and many owners like to provide a bathing area.
-Soft wooden toys are perfect for keeping the beak strong and sharp, and there are plenty of commercial products you can purchase your you can build them if you are handy with tools.
+Soft wooden toys are perfect for keeping the beak strong and sharp.
+There are plenty of commercial products that you can purchase, or you can build them if you are handy with tools.

 Common Health Problems

 Your Crimson Bellied Conure is an extremely healthy bird with a long lifespan of 20 years or more and no known health problems they are predisposed to acquiring.
-The most common problem you are likely to face is diarrhea brought on by eating too much fruit and should pass in a day or so, but it can also result from bacteria or parasites.
-If your bird was eating something it doesn’t usually eat or is a new addition to your home, we recommend taking your pet to the vet to have it looked over so you can be sure you are providing the best treatment for your bird.
+The most common problem you are likely to face is diarrhea brought on by eating too much fruit, which should pass in a day or so, but it can also result from bacteria or parasites.
+If your bird ate something that it doesn’t usually eat or it is a new addition to your home, we recommend taking your pet to the vet to have it looked over so you can be sure you are providing the best treatment.

 Diet and Nutrition

 Your Crimson Bellied Conure will primarily eat seeds, flowers, fruit, and vegetables.
-There are several commercial brands available the will help you provide your pet a balanced diet to keep your pet happy.
+There are several commercial brands available that will help you provide your pet with a balanced diet to keep it happy.
 We recommend choosing a brand with no chemical preservatives or artificial coloring.
-We also recommend occasionally providing your pet with some fresh fruit, like apple slices, to help you bond and give your bird a treat it will enjoy.
+We also recommend occasionally providing your pet with fresh fruit, like apple slices, to help you bond and give your bird a treat that it will enjoy.
 However, you don’t want to overdo it with fruit because it can lead to diarrhea, so keep the portions small and infrequent.

 Exercise

-Your Crimson Bellied Conure will enjoy some time out of the cage as frequently as you can allow.
-Most owners recommend allowing your pet to roam around exploring your home for at least four hours each day to be the right amount.
-This activity will help give your bird the exercise it needs to stay healthy, giving it a better chance of reaching its maximum lifespan.
+Your Crimson Bellied Conure will enjoy time out of the cage as frequently as you can allow.
+Most experts recommend allowing your pet to roam around exploring your home for at least 4 hours each day.
+This activity will help give your bird the exercise that it needs to stay healthy, giving it a better chance of reaching its maximum lifespan.

 Where to Adopt or Buy a Crimson Bellied Conure